sebastian-apps/restful_flask/README.md

 flask run
 ```

-Run test.py as the client for the API.
+In another terminal, run test.py as the client for the API.

 ```bash
 python test.py